 Share your thoughts on our News & Insights section.
 Complete our survey to help us improve.

-Labour’s plans to tax private school fees – what can you do?
+Autumn Budget – Labour confirms plans to tax private school fees

-The new Labour government plans to charge VAT on private school fees.
+The new Labour government have confirmed plans to charge VAT on private school fees from the start of 2025.
 Here’s how it could affect the finances of parents sending their children to private school and what they can do.

 A group of school children running in the school yard- GettyImages